Disagreement-based Active Learning in Online Settings

-The CAL algorithm was extended to the agnostic setting by Balcan, Beygelzimer, and Langford~\cite{balcan2009agnostic}.
-In the agnostic setting, labels are probabilistic, and even the best classifier $h^*$ in $\mathcal H$ experiences a non-zero error rate.
+The CAL algorithm was extended to the agnostic setting by Balcan, Beygelzimer, and Langford~\cite{balcan2006agnostic}.
+In the agnostic setting, instances are not separable, and even the best classifier $h^*$ in $\mathcal H$ experiences a non-zero error rate.
 The main challenge in extending CAL to the agnostic case is the update of the version space: a single inconsistent label can no longer disqualify a hypothesis, and the algorithm needs to balance the desire of quickly shrinking the version space with the irreversible risk of eliminating $h^*$.
-Referred to as $A^2$ (agnostic active), the algorithm developed by Balcan, Beygelzimer, and Langford explicitly maintains an $\epsilon$ neighborhood of $h^*$ in the version space by examining the empirical errors of each hypothesis.
-In a follow-up work, Dasgupta, Hsu and Monteleoni~\cite{dasgupta2008general} introduced an improved algorithm, referred to as DHM after the authors, that simplifies the maintenance of the region of disagreement through a reduction to supervised learning. \cite{beygelzimer2010agnostic,beygelzimer2011efficient} developed approaches that avoid maintaining the version space by determining directly whether the current instance lies in the region of disagreement.
+Referred to as $A^2$ (Agnostic Active), the algorithm developed by Balcan, Beygelzimer, and Langford explicitly maintains an $\epsilon$ neighborhood of $h^*$ in the version space by examining the empirical errors of each hypothesis.
+Analysis of the $A^2$ algorithm can be found in~\cite{hanneke2007bound,hanneke2009adaptive,koltchinskii2010rademacher,hanneke2011rates}.
+Variants of the $A^2$ algorithm include \cite{beygelzimer2008importance,beygelzimer2010agnostic,beygelzimer2011efficient,dasgupta2008general, hanneke2012surrogate}.
+In particular, the DHM algorithm (named after the authors) in~\cite{dasgupta2008general} simplifies the maintenance of the RoD through a reduction to supervised learning.